Prateekk02/Machine-Learning-Notes/README.md

 # Machine-Learning-Notes
-This Repo consists of all the important points while learning machine learning.
+This Repo consists of all the important codes while learning machine learning in Python.